Eggnog: Alcohol content

-There is a long history of heavily alcohol-spiked eggnog.
-An 1894 book by a North Carolina traveler describes using "half gallon of brandy for an eggnog".
+TIME magazine states that individuals should be aware of the alcohol content of eggnog, from a responsible drinking perspective.
 CNN states that some 19th century American eggnog recipes called for significant amounts of alcohol; one recipe "calls for three dozen eggs, half a gallon of domestic brandy, and another half-pint of French brandy."
-The high alcohol content of traditional eggnog inevitably led to problems.
-In 19th-century Baltimore, it was a custom for young men of the town to go from house to house on New Year's Day, toasting their hosts in eggnog along the way.
-The challenge: to finish one's rounds still standing."
+The high alcohol content of "...colonial eggnog inevitably led to problems.
+In 19th-century Baltimore, it was a custom for young men of the town to go from house to house on New Year’s Day, toasting their hosts in eggnog along the way.
+The challenge: to finish one’s rounds still standing."

-In 2015, controversy arose over a Bloomingdale's advertisement which referred to adding alcohol to eggnog.
-The ad depicted a man and a woman, with the woman looking away from the man, and it was captioned "Spike your best friend's eggnog when they're not looking".
-After being widely criticized on social media websites such as Twitter as seemingly endorsing date rape and alcohol-facilitated sexual assault, Bloomingdales responded with an apology: "In reflection of recent feedback, the copy we used in our recent catalog was inappropriate and in poor taste.
-Bloomingdale's sincerely apologizes for this error in judgment."

 The most notable case of alcohol problems associated with the drink was the Eggnog Riot at the United States Military Academy in West Point, New York, on 23–25 December 1826.
 Alcohol possession at the academy was prohibited, along with drunkenness and intoxication, both of which could lead to expulsion.
 By 1826, concern had been raised that drinking was starting to get out of hand among the 260 cadets at the academy.
 The cadets were informed that, due to the alcohol prohibition on the site, their Christmas eggnog would be alcohol-free, prompting the decision by cadets to smuggle liquor into the academy.
 Gallons of whiskey were smuggled into the barracks to make eggnog for a Christmas Day party.
-This led to "a drunken free-for-all.
+This led to "...a drunken free-for-all.
 Windows, furniture, and crockery were smashed; banisters were torn from walls, fights broke out.
 One eggnog-addled cadet tried, but failed, to shoot his commanding officer."
 The incident resulted in the court-martialing of twenty cadets and one enlisted soldier.
-Future Confederate States President Jefferson Davis, was found not guilty of any offence and was not expelled.
+The young Jefferson Davis who was in attendance, was not found guilty of any offences or expelled despite his role in the organization of the alcoholic party.